-Galectin-3 is a protein that is known to play a critical role in many pathological processes, including chemotherapy resistance, fibrosis and cardiovascular disease.
-Using our glycomimetics platform, we have designed highly potent galectin-3 inhibitors that specifically block the binding of galectin-3 to carbohydrate structures.
-We plan to conduct preclinical experiments in 2015 to further characterize the effects of galectin-3 inhibitors on immune processes and pro-fibrotic activity.
+Galectin-3 and galectin-9 are proteins that are known to play critical roles in many pathological processes, including checkpoints (LAG-3 and TIM-3) in T-cell exhaustion during cancer immunotherapy, chemotherapy resistance, fibrosis and cardiovascular disease.
+Using our glycomimetics platform, we have designed galectin-3 and galectin-9 inhibitors that specifically block the binding the binding of galectin-3 and galectin-9 to carbohydrate structures.
+We plan to optimize these compounds and conduct preclinical experiments in 2016 to further characterize the effects of galectin-3 and galectin-9 inhibitors on immune processes and anti-fibrotic activity.